19TH CENTURY LONDON

 During the 19th century sports became organised.
 The London Football Association devised the rules of football in 1863.
 In 1867 John Graham Chambers drew up a list of rules for boxing.
 They were called the Queensberry Rules after the Marquis of Queensberry.
 The Amateur Athletics Association was founded in 1880.

 Reading was also popular in the 19th century.
-In 1841 Edgar Allen Poe published the first detective story The Murders In The Rue Morgue.
+In 1841 Edgar Allan Poe published the first detective story The Murders In The Rue Morgue.
 The first Sherlock Holmes story A Study in Scarlet was published in 1887 by Arthur Conan Doyle.
 Furthermore many middle class Victorians enjoyed musical evenings when they gathered around a piano and sang.

 Middle class people were also very fond of the theater.
 In the late 19th century there were also music halls where a variety of acts were performed.